jNembhard/audiophile-ecom/README.md

 `getStaticProps` is used to render the page at build time before a user makes a request.
 This also has the added affect of improving SEO. `getStaticProps` generates `HTML` and `JSON` files and then serves that content to users.

 `getStaticPaths` is used to handle the dynamic routing portion.
-This defines a list of path that will statically pre-render all specified paths.
+This defines a list of paths that will statically be statically pre-rendered.
 This function runs only during build in production and must be used alongside `getStaticProps`

-So overall, what does this mean? `getStaticProps` pull in the data that needs to be passed for the routes to be hydrated properly; This is a process for importing data into an object and the serving the content through `getStaticPaths`.
+So overall, what does this mean? `getStaticProps` pulls in data that needs to be passed for the routes to be hydrated properly; This is a process for importing data into an object and then serving the content through `getStaticPaths`.

 ### Continued development